-Style Used for parameter A placeholder for an actual value used as a parameter, for example filename. h where filename represents the name of the file.
+Style Used for computer Source code examples and file paths.Text on the command line.Binary, hexadecimal, and octal numbers. parameter A placeholder for an actual value used as a parameter, for example filename. h where filename represents the name of the file.
 Note that this style is also used for cpuname, configfile, libraryfile, and other labels representing your product, as well as for the numeric part of filename extensions-xx. [option] An optional part of a command. a b c Alternatives in a command. {a b c} A mandatory part of a command with alternatives. bold Names of menus, menu commands, buttons, and dialog boxes that appear on the screen. italic A cross-reference within this guide or to another guide.Emphasis.
 An ellipsis indicates that the previous item can be repeated an arbitrary number of times.
-X Identifies instructions specific to the IAR Embedded Workbench $\! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \!$ Identifies instructions specific to the command line interface. □ & Identifies helpful tips and programming hints. • Identifies warnings.
+Z Identifies instructions specific to the IAR Embedded Workbench $\! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \!$ Identifies instructions specific to the command line interface.